-When you’ve inherited real estate in Southern California, it doesn’t necessarily mean congratulations are in order.
+When you’ve inherited real estate in Greater Los Angeles, it doesn’t necessarily mean congratulations are in order.
 Instead, it’s the beginning of a long road of decisions and details to handle at an emotionally difficult time.
 However, as the clock keeps ticking, holding costs will begin to add up, and you’ll need to take quick action to manage the property, or the outcome could be costly in many ways.

-Our first tip for people who have inherited real estate in Southern California is to give it to a family member.
+Our first tip for people who have inherited real estate in Greater Los Angeles is to give it to a family member.
 However, you should be aware of the tax implications of this option, which could be more costly than leaving it as an inheritance.
 Therefore, you should consult an experienced real estate tax adviser whose recommendations you should consider before transferring the property.

 Take Up Residence